-There are many opportunities for recreation, entertainment and cultural activities in Bergen County, virtually every day of 2017.
+There are many opportunities for recreation, entertainment and cultural activities in Bergen County to fill nearly every day of the year.
 We’ve rounded up 25 great options for our mybergen.com audience, many of which are kid-friendly and all of which are really close by!

 We stopped at 25 folks!
 We’ll be posting a second list soon.
 You can find even more places to go and things to do every day of the year on the mybergen.com Events Calendar, which is continuously updated with all of the latest Bergen County and North Jersey area happenings.
 Last year mybergen.com featured more than 14,000 local events!

-25 Great Places to Visit in Bergen County in 2017!
+25 Great Places to Visit in Bergen County!